What is an entrepreneur?

 - Among the fastest-growing tech companies, the average founder is 45 years old.
 A 50-year old founder is nearly twice as likely to succeed than a 30-year old.

-- According to Statista, the most profitable industries in the US in 2020 are: Banks, broadcasting, financial services, transportation, investments and asset management, software, real estate, semiconductor, precious metals, information services, drugs (pharmaceutical), and brokerage and investment banking.
+- According to Statista, the most profitable industries in the US in 2020 were: Banks, broadcasting, financial services, transportation, investments and asset management, software, real estate, semiconductor, precious metals, information services, drugs (pharmaceutical), and brokerage and investment banking.

 But there’s other research to contradict this.
 For example, McKinsey lists pharma/medical devices, technology hardware, IT and business services, media, consumer discretionary products, consumer staples, hospitality services, health-care services, retail, construction, and automobiles as the most profitable industries.